Giants use 7 pitchers to shut out Dodgers | Devdiscourse

 The Giants wasted little time in taking their 1-0 lead, loading the bases four batters into the game against Dodgers rookie starter Tony Gonsolin.
 Pillar then hit a slow roller to Dodgers third baseman Justin Turner, scoring Mike Yastrzemski, who opened with a single.
 Gonsolin, who is trying to prove himself for a spot on the playoff roster, settled down after the first inning, giving up just the one run on two hits over four innings, but he allowed four walks while striking out five.

 Beede finally found some success, giving up four hits with three walks and five strikeouts in his first scoreless outing since July 19 against the New York Mets.
-Beede entered 0-6 with a 7.05 ERA over his previous eight starts, with the Giants losing all eight of those games.
-The Giants loaded the bases twice against Beede in his five innings, but he struck out Gonsolin to end a threat in the second inning and got Cody Bellinger to fly out in the fifth.
+Beede entered the game 0-6 with a 7.05 ERA over his previous eight starts, with the Giants losing all eight of those games.
+The Dodgers loaded the bases twice against Beede in his five innings, but he struck out Gonsolin to end a threat in the second inning and got Cody Bellinger to fly out to left in the fifth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)